alpatou/fairy_assignment/README.md

 - At the first version of my code, when it was just working, i tried to test, but mocking units was a little trouble (like the cases in the interview i described).
 So i decided to invest in refactoring until my time expired.
 - The same goes for error handling and exceptions.
 I saw that i needed more classy code to have more specific handling.
 - Mapping the resources to unique keys was challenging for me.
 I do not know if i had to store them on db or on something like redis.
 I have not seen this case before.
+I suppose it has to do with the UUID thing.

 If i was to continue this as a project, i would recommend to myself: